0merlin/budget/README.md

 * View the expense from the 1st of this month
 * View a summary of this month's expenses
 * Export all data to JSON (which is almost a mirror of the internal DB)
+* Backup to CSV for Excel
+* Two widgets
+  * Total expenditure of this month.
+  * Summary
+* The ability to use Google Now to add a expense:
+  * `Ok Google, take a note spent <value without currency> on <category>`
+  * An example: `Ok Google, take a note spent 50 on food`

 ## Permissions Required: